IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 On the `Pet` entity, expand the `PetType` field and check the `id` and `name` fields.
 Do the same for `Owner` with the `id`, `firstName` and `lastName` fields.
 Click on `DONE`.

-When the `Visit` field highlights in red, click on it and select the `PetVisitDTO` type in the `Type` field located on the right of the screen.
+When the `Visits` field highlights in red, click on it and select the `PetVisitDTO` type in the `Type` field located on the right of the screen.

 Locate the fields that you have mapped by looking at the text next to it (separated by an arrow), this shows the field where it is mapped from, and rename the fields that are mapped from `PetType.id`, `PetType.name`, `Owner.id`, `Owner.firstName` and `Owner.lastName` to have the corresponding prefix: If it is mapped from `PetType` add `petType` and if it is from `Owner`, add `owner`.